jacopok/failed-supernova-neutrino-mass/outline.md

 if there is a measurable delay, this gives us a _lower bound on a single* neutrino mass_!

-Let's make a list of the potential problems with this approach:
+Let's make a list of the problems with this approach:

 1. neutrino statistics: _is there at least one neutrino arriving later than the end of emission_?
 1. GW end time determination uncertainty: _can we determine the end of GW emission within sub-millisecond accuracy_?
 1. astrophysical delay systematics: the end of emission may not be as sharp as we would need, or there is a difference at the source between the end times of GW and neutrino emission.
 1. detector uncertainties and background: is the post-end neutrino really astrophysical? what's the uncertainty on the timing?
+1. Sky-localization uncertainty and timing.

-## Neutrino statistics and our fiducial model
+## Neutrino statistics and setup

 The rate of detected neutrinos per unit energy is given in the form
 $$ R = N_p \sigma \Phi \epsilon
 $$
 where $N_p$ is the number of protons, $\sigma$ is the cross-section, $\Phi$ is the flux of neutrinos, $\epsilon$ is the detector efficiency (close to 1).

-For HyperHamiokande, the fiducial mass is about 186kilotons of water per tank (and there are two tanks) [@andHyperKamiokandeExperiment2017];
+For HyperHamiokande, the fiducial mass is about 186kilotons of water per tank (and there are two tanks) [@dilodovicoHyperKamiokandeExperiment2017];
 this can be converted into a number of protons with $N_P \approx M / m_p \times (10/18) \approx 10^{35}$.

 The flux is taken to have the very simplistic form [@vissaniComparativeAnalysisSN1987A2015]